bconf-lang/bconf/SPEC.md

 """
 ```

 The following escape sequences are reserved.
-Using any other escape sequence (e.g., `\a`) is invalid.
+Using any other escape sequence (eg. `\a`) is invalid.

 ```
 \"          - quotation mark